pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 ### Recording support ended for a release

 When a released application is deemed to be no longer supported, call `pact-broker record-support-ended`.
-This will stop the pacts for this version being returned for verification by its providers, and remove it from consideration when checking if an integrated application is [safe to deploy](/pact_broker/can_i_deploy).
+This will stop all pacts for this version being returned for verification by its providers, and remove it from consideration when checking if an integrated application is [safe to deploy](/pact_broker/can_i_deploy).

 #### Examples